 Jonathan joined Watsi on May 8th, 2016.
 Four years ago, Jonathan became the 1920th member to automatically support a new Watsi patient every month.
-Since then, 4,034 more people have become monthly donors!
-Jonathan's most recent donation supported Joseph, a father of 9 from Kenya, to fund hearing treatment and devices.
+Since then, 4,538 more people have become monthly donors!
+Jonathan's most recent donation supported Naw Dah, a refugee from Thailand, to fund kidney stone treatment.

 Joseph is a father of 9 children, now all grown up and working in small-scale businesses.
 He lives on his subsistence farm in Nakuru.
 Joseph started to experience hearing problem 20 years back but he could still hear with difficulties.
 The condition become severe about four years ago where he was forced to go to a provincial hospital.
 He was checked and the plan was to wash his ears.
 Since then he has been going for ear washing regularly when his family heard of our facility through the social media.
 This is when we had a free clinic for patients with a hearing problem.
 Joseph was diagnosed with mild to moderate-severe hearing loss.
 The plan is for him to have hearing aids for both ears so that he can return to a higher quality of life and independence.
 Currently, Joseph is not working due to his health and is fully depended on his children.
 He lives with his wife who is also elderly and can’t work either.
 "I will really appreciate if I can be able to hear clearly and communicate with my family," Joseph said.